Mark Crilley

 Mark Crilley (born May 21, 1966) is an American comic creator, artist and children's book author and illustrator.
 He is the creator of Miki Falls and Brody's Ghost.
 He produces instructional videos on drawing on YouTube in various styles, including manga-styles.
 He was at one point an English teacher in Fukushima, Japan, as well as Changhua, Taiwan.

 Early life

 Mark Crilley was born and raised in Detroit, Michigan, United States to Robert and Virginia Crilley.
 He began drawing from a very young age.
 He graduated from the University of Detroit Jesuit High School in 1984, proceeding to Kalamazoo College, where he befriended children's book writer/illustrator (and 2001 Caldecott award winner) David Small.
-Small greatly affected Crilley's artistic development as an illustrator and writer.
+Small greatly affected Crilley artistic development as an illustrator and writer.

 Upon graduating from college in 1988, Crilley moved to Taiwan, then Japan, and once more in Taiwan in 1993.
 He made his living by teaching English.
 It was while living in Japan, in the fall of 1992, that Crilley came up with the comic book Akiko and created his first adventure comic book.